 When comparing access control methods, consider that view and column level access controls:

-- Are usually adequate for controlling SELECT statements, but users cannot execute INSERT, UPDATE, and DELETE statements on columns they cannot see, and must revert to accessing the base tables for these operations.
+- Are usually adequate for controlling SELECT statements, but users cannot run INSERT, UPDATE, and DELETE statements on columns they cannot see, and must revert to accessing the base tables for these operations.

-- Are discretionary, that is, the object owner can grant access to any user.
+- Are discretionary and the object owner can grant access to any user.